Digimon Racing: Reception

 Digimon Racing received "mixed or average" reviews according to Metacritic.
 Critics criticized the game for its close resemblance to other kart racers of the time.
-IGN's Craig Harris and 1UP.com's Garnett Lee stated that Digimon Racings gameplay mirrored that of Crash Nitro Kart and the Mario Kart series respectively.
+IGNs Craig Harris and 1UP.coms Garnett Lee stated that Digimon Racings gameplay mirrored that of Crash Nitro Kart and the Mario Kart series respectively.
 Aside from the familiar format, critics praised specific aesthetic points such as the graphics and music (GameZone's Michael Lafferty) and the tracks' layouts and themes (Lee).
 Aspects of the gameplay were also praised, such as control (Harris and Lee), multiplayer mode (Lee), replay value, and kart hopping (Harris).
 Nintendo Power stated that "[t]he racing action is similar to that of other kart games, but the Digimon influence adds a fun gameplay edge."
 Famitsus four reviewers gave the game scores of 5, 5, 7, and 6 out of 10, respectively, resulting in a total score of 23 out of 40.
 AllGame's T.J.
 Deci gave the game three stars out of five, although he did not provide a more thorough review.